Scientific Name

 Description

-×Pachyveria 'Powder Puff', also known as ×Pachyveria 'Exotica', is a beautiful succulent with powdery silvery-blue leaves that blush violet in strong light or cold temperatures.
-It grows up to 6 inches (15 cm) tall and has semi-decumbent stems that terminate in rosettes.
-During the summer months, it forms an arching raceme of small bell-shaped apricot flowers.
+×Pachyveria 'Powder Puff', also known as ×Pachyveria 'Exotica', is a beautiful shrubby succulent with semi-decumbent stems that terminate in dense rosettes of powdery, silvery-blue leaves that blush pink to violet in full sun or cold temperatures.
+It can grow up to 6 inches (15 cm) tall.

 Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during an extended period should be avoided.
+Temperatures below 20°F (-6°C) will kill the plant.
+Prolonged periods below 45°F (7°C) should be avoided.
 It tolerates high heat and intense sunlight.
-As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
+As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciate) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.

-Allow the soil to dry out before watering and avoid getting water on the leaves.
-In winter, the plants will require more water as winter begins its active growth season.
-If you are unsure when to water your plant, watch the lowermost leaves for drying signs and water them then.
+Allow the soil to dry before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as winter begins its active growth season.
+If you are unsure when to water your plant, watch the lowermost leaves for signs of drying and water them then.
 Pachyphytum is far more likely to survive under-watering than overwatering.
-The thick, fleshy leaves will appear wilted and a bit "under-full" when they need water.
+The thick, fleshy leaves will appear wilted and slightly "under-full" when they need water.

-One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
-The symptoms of a mealybug infestation are slowed or stopped growth (in summer, this is a normal sign of dormancy).
-If this occurs without apparent cause, remove the plant from the pot and examine the roots or look at the leaf-stem junctions.
+One of the most common pests of houseplants is the mealybug, and your Pachyphytum may fall victim to it.
+The symptoms of a mealybug infestation are slowed or stopped growth (in summer, this is a typical sign of dormancy).
+If this occurs without apparent cause, remove the plant from the pot and examine the roots or the leaf-stem junctions.

 Learn more at How to Grow and Care for Pachyphytum.